JDXue/SWE4-Notes/week-2-web-react/28-Oct.md

 **Properties**
 Props is a good way fo passing down elements and properties from parent to child

-They are a way of ensuring functions are not completely statzic
+They are a way of ensuring functions are not completely static

 Passing elements in the reverse is rare but would often need callbacks

+Props is commonly used for when two or more actions are very similar in structure, but possibly have different values

 ``` js
 const total = props.total
 const { total } = props